troxohq/google-meet-auto-recording/README.md

 ### 3. Google Drive recordings permission
 The **Google Meet** video and transcription recordings are stored in a `User` **Google Drive** folder `Meet Transcript`:
+  * Share this folder with relevant people who will have access to all recordings

 ![](img/google-drive-folder-permissions.png)